Group One Betting Guide

-The Epsom Handicap is one of only a handful of group one races in the world that has had multiple dead-heat finishes in its history, in 1873 and 1925.
+The Epsom Handicap is one of only a handful of Group 1 races in the world that has had multiple dead-heat finishes in its history, in 1873, 1925 & 2022.

 Alongside this, the 2007 edition of the race drew worldwide headlines after it was cancelled following fears surrounding the equine influenza.

 The Epsom Handicap has a total prize pool of $1 million and draws punters in given it pits up and coming mile horses against some of the more seasoned milers in the country.

 The race has been dominated in the modern era by Gai Waterhouse, who has won the Epsom Handicap seven times in the time period between 1997 and 2012.

 Odds for the 2024 Epsom Handicap are currently unavailable.

 The Epsom Handicap is one of the key fixtures on the Australian thoroughbred racing calendar and is treated like gold by the online bookmakers.

 Any bookie worth their salt will open a Epsom Handicap months in advance of the jump date, and will give the race plenty of coverage through their online channels.